 RuntimeError: Expected all tensors to be on the same device, but found at least two devices, cpu and cuda:0!
-When predicting with my model error occurs when the input tensors and the model are on different devices (e.g., CPU and GPU).
+When predicting with my model error occurs when there are at least two tensors in the computation graph that are allocated on different devices (one on the CPU and the other on the GPU).

 import torch